PtrMzk/VisualGrading/README.md

 - One-click emails that can be sent to both students and their guardians.
 Each email features a table of grades and a summary of the student’s performance!

+- Easily export all grades to a CSV for further analysis in Excel!

 - ‘Smart Search’ allows any grid to be filtered realtime!
 ![alt tag](https://github.com/PtrMzk/VisualGrading/blob/master/Images/SmartSearch.png?raw=false)